sciencectn/sciencectn.github.io/_posts/2025-04-27-powershell.md

 layout: post
 ---

 At my previous job, we all used Windows.
-At first I resisted this and insisted on doing everything in Windows Subsystem for Linux (WSL) or Linux-based Docker containers, but eventually I gave in and went native.
+At first I insisted on doing everything in Windows Subsystem for Linux (WSL) or Linux-based Docker containers, but eventually I gave in and went native.

-I decided to really try it and read [Learn Powershell in a Month of Lunches](https://www.manning.com/books/learn-powershell-in-a-month-of-lunches) so I'd actually understand things instead of cobbling together snippets from search or LLMs.
+I read [Learn Powershell in a Month of Lunches](https://www.manning.com/books/learn-powershell-in-a-month-of-lunches) so I'd actually understand things instead of cobbling together snippets from search or LLMs.

 Then, at a subsequent job, I went back to Linux.
 I thought I'd feel relieved to be back in my comfort zone of not developing on Windows.
 But instead, as I went back to the standard Linux shells (bash/zsh), I found myself missing some Powershell features.